titandac/titandac/README.md

 80-95% Titan DAC
 ```
 ### Andromeda Edition NFT Sale
 We plan to auction all 15 NFT's in batches starting on Monday Nov.
 22 and ending on Thursday Nov.
-25, with 3 on the first three days and 4 on Thursday.
+25, with 3 on the first two days and 4 on Wednesday, and 5 on Thursday.
 The auction will take place on Metacraft.